Panasonic G1 vs G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1 does not offer wifi capability.
+In contrast, the G1 does not provide wifi capability.

 Both the G1 and the G7 have been discontinued, but can regularly be found used on eBay.
 The G1 was replaced by the Panasonic G2, while the G7 was followed by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Panasonic G7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G1 and the Panasonic G7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.